einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 TODO: Henderson's fish

-You’ll notice that the fish violates the boundaries of the unit square.
+You'll notice that the fish violates the boundaries of the unit square.
 That is, some points on the shape has coordinates that are below zero or above one.
-This is fine, the picture isn’t really bound by its box, it’s just scaled and positioned relative to it.
+This is fine, the picture isn't really _bound_ by its box, it's just scaled and positioned relative to it.

-We can of course turn, flip and toss the fish as we like.
+We can of course **turn**, **flip** and **toss** the fish as we like.

 TODO: Henderson's fish (turned, flipped and tossed)

-But there’s more to the fish than might be immediately obvious.
-After all, it’s not just any fish, it’s an Escher fish.
+But there's more to the fish than might be immediately obvious.
+After all, it's not just any fish, it's an Escher fish.
 An interesting property of the fish is shown if we overlay it with itself turned twice.

-We define a combinator over that takes two pictures and places both pictures with respect to the same bounding box.
+We define a combinator **over** that takes two pictures and places _both_ pictures with respect to the same bounding box.
 And voila:

 TODO: overlay-fish

 As we can see, the fish is designed so that it fits together neatly with itself.
-And it doesn’t stop there.
+And it doesn't stop there.

 TODO: The t tile

-This shows the tile t, which is one of the building blocks we’ll use to construct Square Limit.
-The function ttile creates a t tile when given a picture:
+This shows the tile **t**, which is one of the building blocks we'll use to construct Square Limit.
+The function **ttile** creates a t-tile when given a picture:

 ```fsharp
 let ttile f =